-The Working Group’s conclusions on the issues of standing and substantive grounds under the UDRP and URS also meant that, in relation to these questions, there was no compelling reason to create a separate dispute resolution process applicable only to IGOs.
+The Working Group’s conclusions on the issues of standing and substantive grounds under the UDRP and URS also meant that, in relation to these questions, there was no compelling reason based in those considerations to create a separate dispute resolution process applicable only to IGOs.

 The Working Group also considered at length a further challenge that may be faced by IGOs – the risk that agreeing to submit to the Mutual Jurisdiction clause of the UDRP and URS by filing a complaint will strip an IGO of any jurisdictional immunity it may enjoy in a particular national court.
 ICANN staff, assisted by several Working Group members, conducted research on the scope of IGO jurisdictional immunity in selected jurisdictions and under applicable international treaties.
 The Working Group also initially consulted Mr. Hans Corell, an international law expert, in relation to several preliminary questions on the matter.
-As this initial consultation did not provide the Working Group with substantive conclusions, the Working Group requested that ICANN engage an external legal expert to provide it with a more detailed analysis.
+As this initial consultation did not provide the Working Group with sufficient information and guidance to reach substantive conclusions, the Working Group requested that ICANN assist in helping it engage an external legal expert to provide it with a more detailed analysis, and the Working Group thanks ICANN for providing the staff resources and modest financial support to facilitate that request.
 Following consideration of several candidates nominated by Working Group members in the legal community, the Working Group agreed that Professor Edward Swaine of George Washington University, USA, should be engaged as the external legal expert.

 The Working Group developed several detailed questions for Professor Swaine to respond to, focusing on a determination of the scope of international law concerning the jurisdictional immunity of IGOs (as distinct from the sovereign immunity of States).
-The Working Group believed that, in order for it to properly evaluate the need to either amend the UDRP or URS, or develop a new mechanism, to address the question of immunity, it needed to more fully understand whether there is a single universal rule in international law (whether through treaty or customary law) on the topic and its scope.
+The Working Group believed that, in order for it to properly evaluate the need to either amend the UDRP or URS, or develop a new mechanism, to address the question of immunity, it needed to more fully understand whether there is a single universal rule or consensus view in international law (whether through treaty or customary law) on the topic and its scope.

 Professor Swaine delivered a preliminary synopsis to the Working Group at the end of January 2016.
 Following review of this document and Working Group discussion, including at the ICANN meeting in Marrakech in March 2016, Professor Swaine updated his report and provided a Final Memo to the Working Group in June 2016.
 Subsequently, representatives from various IGOs sent a letter to the GNSO Council commenting on Professor Swaine’s memo in October 2016.

-Based on Professor Swaine’s opinion, as documented in his Final Memo, that there is not a uniform rule in international law governing IGO jurisdictional immunity and that the extent and success of an immunity claim in different national courts can vary depending on a number of factors, the Working Group preliminarily agreed that no change should be made to the Mutual Jurisdiction clause of either the UDRP or the URS.
+Based on Professor Swaine’s opinion, as documented in his Final Memo, that there is not a uniform rule in international law governing IGO jurisdictional immunity and that the extent and success of an immunity claim in different national courts can vary depending on a number of factors, as well as concerns about ICANN seeking to deny domain registrants access to related statutory rights, the Working Group preliminarily agreed that no change should be made to the Mutual Jurisdiction clause of either the UDRP or the URS.
 As the Working Group nevertheless recognized that IGOs may in some circumstances be able to successfully plead immunity, it went on to consider two options that might address this situation and supplement the UDRP and URS.
 The Working Group’s agreed text for its preliminary recommendation, the two options under consideration, and further elaboration on the nature of Professor Swaine’s expert views, are set out in fuller detail under Recommendation #4 in Section 6, below.